,

 1. For News and Talk Radio: SiriusXM

+Just because your car comes with a radio, you don’t have to limit yourself to whatever is on while you drive.
 With SiriusXM, you’ll be able to browse more than 300 radio channels with the app’s Android Auto-ready interface.
 Whether you want to listen to news, music or talk radio, SiriusXM will have you covered.

 2. For Music: Spotify Premium

 If you don’t have a Spotify subscription, however, it may be worth upgrading or looking for another app.
-The free version of Spotify is pretty limited and lacks some basic features that most people look for in a music playing app.
+The free version of Spotify is pretty limited and lacks some basic features that most people look for in a music-playing app.
 For example, you’ll only be able to play your favorite playlists and albums on shuffle, making for a less-than-optimal listening experience.

 These alternatives are also worth checking out:

-• Pandora, a radio-like streaming app that adapts to your tastes.
+• Pandora: A radio-like streaming app that adapts to your tastes.

-• YouTube Music, a Spotify-like streaming service with fewer limitations.
+• YouTube Music: A Spotify-like streaming service with fewer limitations.

 3. For Podcasts and Audiobooks: Audible